Ryvenay/AFP1_kisprojekt/Documents/System Plan.md

 - Can log in to their editor account

 ## 5.3 Menu hierarchy
+The menu hierarchy is found in the navigation bar which contains:
+    - Login
+    - Album
+    - Interview
+    - Band
+    - Homepage
+    - About us

 # 6. Physical environments
 - This application was made for web platform and should be used with the supported web browsers